FlobotDotDev/python-diceware/README.md

 ## Credits

-If you have any suggestions to make the program better please let me know!
-This is my first post so I'm open to suggestions.
+If you have any suggestions to make the program better, let me know.

 🔔 Social Media 🔔